-Nearly 9 billion IOT devices were installed by the end of 2020 and over 30 billion devices are expected by 2025.
-Unfortunately, security problems are often unfortunately often pre-programmed for these "small computers".
-Outdated hardware is used, software libraries that have long since been discontinued are used in development and an update or even security concept is not even considered.
+Almost 9 billion IOT devices were installed at the end of 2020, and over 30 billion devices are expected by 2025.
+Unfortunately, security problems are often pre-programmed with these "small computers".
+Outdated hardware is used, software libraries that have long since been discontinued are used in development, and an update or even security concept is not even considered.
 It is therefore no wonder that attackers repeatedly succeed in setting up botnets consisting of tens of thousands of devices or more in order to cause damage: All too often, these are DDOS attacks designed to bring website operators to their knees and extort a ransom.
 In this talk, we will show various examples of how attacks are carried out on IOT devices and then end up in botnets such as Moobot or Glupteba to carry out DDOS attacks.
-A short excursion to the "hacker search engine" Shodan illustrates how easy it is made for attackers and how clueless manufacturers and users are still still deal with the topic.
+A short excursion to the "hacker search engine" Shodan illustrates how easy it is made for attackers and how clueless manufacturers and users still deal with the topic.

 IT forensics: Hacked - and now?
 Learning from penetration tests, "real"

 attacks and mistakes